Stuycs-K/final-project-9-anwars-yamm/WORKLOG.md

 ### date 6/1

 finished turn system. recreated commit, which moves selected letters of active array to board array, created a method to return letters if the word submitted is invalid, and overall made the game more foolproof.
 Game now has comments, a readme, and instructions.

+### date 6/4

+tiles are now chosen from a bag, with predetermined amounts of letters.
+Once the bag runs out, the players will no longer receive tiles.